 So What Will It Really Cost to Open Your Auto Repair Shop?

-Not every mechanic shop performs every type of service, so these are basic guidelines on what you can expect to spend to get an auto repair shop up and running:
+Not every mechanic shop performs every type of service.
+These are basic guidelines on what you can expect to spend to get an auto repair shop up and running:

 - Insurance - $ 4,000/year